nologic/blog/_posts/2016-08-23-lost-touch.md

         print bs_look3_end
 ```

 We also want to break on `bootstrap_look_up3`, however something about how breakpoints work and how [`librocket_bootstrap`](https://github.com/rpetrich/RocketBootstrap) hooks the function clashes with catastrophic results.
-So, to handle this usecase we just support breaking on the rocket_bootstrap version which is `rocketbootstrap_look_up`.
+So, to handle this use case we just support breaking on the rocket_bootstrap version which is `rocketbootstrap_look_up`.

-In both case we set a handler function that will analyze the function parameters to extract the name and match with the user specified name. `mach_sniff.rocketbootstrap_look_up` is used for the start of the function and `mach_sniff.rocketbootstrap_look_up_end` for the end.
-The first will analyze the parameter and initiate the state.
-Then the latter will close the state and report the mapping to the user and follow on functions (i.e. sniffing on the messages).
+In both cases we set a handler function that will analyze the function parameters to extract the name and look for the user specified port name. `mach_sniff.rocketbootstrap_look_up` is used for the start of the function and `mach_sniff.rocketbootstrap_look_up_end` for the end.
+The first will analyze the parameters and initiate the state.
+Then the second function will close the state and report the mapping to the user and follow on functions (i.e. sniffing on the messages).

-Once the breakpoint for function begins and ends are set, it becomes pretty easy to track port numbers and names.
-When the look up is first called, registers `X1` and `X2` point to the name and the return value respectively.
+Once the breakpoints for the look up function begins and ends are set, it becomes pretty easy to track port numbers and names.
+When the look up is first called, registers `X1` and `X2` point to the name and the return buffer, respectively.
 So, all we have to do is save off those values.
-We create a state at the state of the function and look it up at the end of the function to create the mapping.
+We create a state at the start of the function and look it up at the end of the function to create the mapping.

 ```Python
 look_up_states = {}